designer-edu/designer/docsrc/examples/firefighter.rst

 * Have the fires dissolve when they hit the water drops, instead of disappearing instantly.
 * The water drops should have gravity when they fall (accelerate).
 You'll need to add a :ref:`new field<add_fields>` to the water drops to keep track of their velocity.
 * Have the water drops splash when they hit the ground, creating a little animation.
-* Prevent the plane from dropping more than 3 water drops at a time.
+* Prevent the copter from dropping more than 3 water drops at a time.
 * Make the probability that a new fire appears be based on the number of fires already in the world.
-* Modify the game over screen to be a more dramatic scene; perhaps the plane could come crashing down, or just fly away unharmed.
-Or you could have another plane come in and save your plane.
+* Modify the game over screen to be a more dramatic scene; perhaps the copter could come crashing down, or just fly away unharmed.
+Or you could have another copter come in and save your copter.
 Feel free to make a happy ending :)